SaFrMo/wm-builder/docs/README.md

 | Repo URL      | keybase://team/whitemaskgame/white-mask            |
 | Task Board    | [Trello](https://trello.com/b/pQkYudAl/white-mask) |

+## Contributing

+Interested in making a change/contribution to these docs?
+First of all, thanks - the more eyes on them, the better!

+### OSX

+**Skip to the next section if you already have Git and Node installed.
+If you don't or you're not sure, keep reading.**

+1. Press Cmd+Space and open the program Terminal.
+1. Type `git --version` and hit Enter.
+    1. If you don't have Git installed, you'll see an error at this point - head over to [the Git website](https://git-scm.com/downloads) and download the software.
+1. Type `node --version` and hit Enter.
+    1. If you don't have Node installed, you'll see an error at this point - head over to [the Node website](https://git-scm.com/downloads) and download the software.

+**Now we're assuming that Git and Node are installed - `git --version` and `node --version` don't show errors when run.**

+**TODO**

 ## Code of Conduct

 Adopted from the Golang Code of Conduct.